Skip to main content

 Blue Bayou Restaurant Review

-While at Disneyland, several Kingdom Konsultant Agents wanted to try the famous Blue Bayou Restaurant in Disneyland Park.
-Blue Bayou is located in New Orleans Square, INSIDE Pirates of the Caribbean, in fact!
-When you start your journey on Pirates, as you sail through the quiet bayou, the restaurant is part of the ambience.
+When you start your journey on Pirates of the Caribbean in Disneyland, you sail through the quiet bayou, the restaurant is part of the ambience.
 It’s a beautiful space, always night time, with lanterns and moss hanging from the ceiling.
 Prime seating is by the water but we didn’t request those accommodations as we were just happy to be inside the famed Blue Bayou!

 Alcoholic beverages are served at Blue Bayou, but we stuck to soft drinks for this meal.
 Agent Ashley did order the signature (non-alcoholic) Mint Julep, with a souvenir glow cube, and she said it was delicious.
 Assuming it was a one and done, we were pleasantly surprised when our server came around with a pitcher offering her a refill on her Mint Julep, so keep that in mind if you order one at $5.75 ($9.25 if you want the glow cube).